utiasASRL/Crystal_Ball_Nav/2_TRAIN.md

 ### Step by step

-If you want to try the annotation process yourself, maybe modify some of the parameters, follow these steps:

-1) Have a look at the training script `SOGM-3D-2D-Net/train_MultiCollision.py`
+1) Have a look at the training script `SOGM-3D-2D-Net/train_MultiCollision.py`.
-2) You can change network and training parameters in the *MultiCollisionConfig* class
+2) You can change network and training parameters in the *MultiCollisionConfig* class.
 3) At L520, you can change the data that is used for training.
-By default the network uses UTIn3D_A + UTIn3D_H + Simulation
+By default the network uses UTIn3D_A + UTIn3D_H + Simulation.
 4) At L123, you can change the proportion of simulated data used by the network (last value in the list).
 5) Start the training:
    ```